 Refugees struggle with barriers to employment and data from the Australian Institute of Family Studies shows only a quarter of refugees who arrive in Australia find employment within two years of arriving in the country.

-The systemic challenges faced by refugees in finding employment have been dubbed the "canvas ceiling" by researchers Professor Betina Szkudlarek from the University of Sydney and Dr Eun Su (Jeannie) Lee from the University of Newcastle.
+The systemic challenges faced by refugees in finding employment have been dubbed the "canvas ceiling" by researchers Professor Betina Szkudlarek from the University of Sydney and Dr Eun Su (Jeannie) Lee from the University of Melbourne.

 Research Highlights with Betina Szkudlarek